pidoxy/Grid/README.md

-# trying-grids
+# Grid
-This is a repo of the first time I tried grids
+This is a repo of the first time I tried using grid in web development

+You can view it [here](https://first-use-of-grid.netlify.app/)